Jim Fleeting (footballer)

-James Taylor Fleeting (born 8 April 1955) is a Scottish former football player and manager.
+James Taylor Fleeting (8 April 1955 – 15 March 2026) was a Scottish football player and manager.

+Career

-Fleeting began his professional career with Norwich City, making only one appearance before joining Ayr United, where he stayed for six years.
+A centre half, Fleeting began his professional career with Norwich City, making one appearance before joining Ayr United, where he stayed for six years.
 He went on to play for Clyde and Greenock Morton (where he was assistant manager to Willie McLean), before joining Clyde again.
-He was appointed manager of Stirling Albion in the summer of 1988, before leaving the club and joining Kilmarnock as manager from 1989 to 1992.
+He was appointed manager of Stirling Albion in the summer of 1988, then joined Kilmarnock as manager from 1989 to 1992.

+In 1998, he served as the women's national team coach, prior to the appointment of Vera Pauw.

-Fleeting has since worked as the director of football development for the Scottish Football Association, training coaches at the National Sports Centre in Largs.
-José Mourinho and André Villas-Boas both obtained UEFA qualifications at Largs.
+He later worked as the director of football development for the Scottish Football Association, training coaches at the National Sports Centre in Largs.

+Personal life and death

-Fleeting is the father of former Scotland women's national football team player Julie Fleeting.
-In 1998 he served as the women's national team coach, prior to the appointment of Vera Pauw.
+Fleeting was the father of former Scotland women's national team player Julie Fleeting.

+He died on 15 March 2026, at the age of 70.